Kreedo-Education/Data-Transfer/README.md

 }

-AppInterface.sendToApp(data);  // this functio implements the logic to push the data to app.
+AppInterface.sendToApp(data);  // implements the logic to push the data to app.

 ```